zulfadz/the-plain/books.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/310O3IYeQ4L._SX330_BO1,204,203,200_.jpg" width="15%" />

 **9.5/10**.
 Loving the exercises.
 There is a sense of purpose to the exercises because the author clearly motivates the problem.
+Also math is so much more fun when studied outside of school.